 Information Transparency Challenges

-Millions of medical devices are in use around the world today, ranging from latex gloves, hospital beds, and syringes to stents, pacemakers, insulin pumps, replacement knees and hips.
-These devices save lives, reduce pain and suffering and improve the quality of life for patients.
+Millions of medical devices are in use around the world today, ranging from latex gloves, hospital beds, and syringes to stents, pacemakers, insulin pumps, replacement knees, and hips.
+These devices are often treated before use to ensure strength and durability.
+Para Tech Coating provides parylene biocompatible coatings for medical devices, and this and other steps helps those devices save lives, reduce pain and suffering and improve the quality of life for patients.

 Need for Clear Actionable Information